Saivarun2185/LAParkingCitations05/README.md

 2. Mapper Output:

+- Zachary Haider:
+    GY, 1

 - Saivarun Illendula:

 3. Reducer Output:

+- Zachary Haider:
+    GY, 2023

 - Saivarun Illendula:

 4. Language:

+- Zachary Haider: I will use Python for performing the MapReduce Jobs.
-- Saivarun Illendula: I  will use Python for performing the MapReduce Jobs.
+- Saivarun Illendula: I also will use Python for performing the MapReduce Jobs.

 5. Chart:

+- Zachary Haider: I will be useing a pie chart for my data.
-- Saivarun Illendula: We will be using Bar Chart to represent our MapReduce outputs.
+- Saivarun Illendula: I will be using Bar Chart to represent our MapReduce outputs.